-- Promoting Walking Appendix 9.
+- Promoting Walking Appendix 8.

-- Promoting Cycling Appendix 10.
+- Promoting Cycling Appendix 9.

-- Promoting Public Transport Appendix 11.
+- Promoting Public Transport Appendix 10.

-- Carpooling and more efficient use of cars Appendix 12.
+- Promoting Carpooling and More Efficient Use of Cars Appendix 11.

-- Remote Working Appendix 13.
+- Smarter Working & Remote Working Appendix 12.

-- Optimise use of car parks Appendix 14.
+- Optimising Use of Car Parks Appendix 13.

 One essential factor common to all actions is how they are communicated to colleagues.
-You will find information on Marketing Your Plan in Appendix 8.
+You will find information on Marketing Your Plan in Appendix 7.